Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 # DaC V6 Changelog

 ![](https://i.imgur.com/bgYdoLw.png)
+24th March 2025
+- (Augimund) Spell checked and fixed various typos and grammar issues in export_units.txt.
+Fixed duplicate word entries (such as "that that" or "the the") and other minor issues such as words ordered the wrong way ("are they" to "they are").
+Fixed reference of Rhovanion hunter description mentioning arrows when they use javelins.
+Capitalized culture references such as Gondorian and Rohirrim.
+Multiple instances of "Milita" corrected to "Militia", "Thrown" to Throne", etc. Apostrophe's added to ownership items such as "Dale's" instead of Dales.
+And many other fixes that are too numerous to list out.

 23rd March 2025
 - (Medik) Removed floor of grain resource so it doesn't clash horribly with ground textures
 - (Medik) Removed anti-cav bonus for Baarun Raiders